lmas/thesis/thesis.typ

 but was again omitted for the sake of brevity.
 All six values was then sent to InfluxDB.

+#TODO("update with new code")

 #figure(```go
 // Initialise new sensor driver provided by:
 // periph.io/x/devices/v3/bmxx80
-// and all it's associated libraries. host.Init() bus := i2creg.Open("")
+// and all its associated libraries. host.Init() bus := i2creg.Open("")
 address := 0x76